What is Brand Visibility, and Why is it Important?

 It stands for the quality of your products and determines how people will feel when interacting with you.

-To create a unique brand identity, you first need to understand your target audience, competitors, as well as your brand's strengths and weaknesses.
+To create a unique brand identity, you first need to understand your target audience, competitors, and your brand’s strengths and weaknesses.

-Based on this data, you need to choose the right brand language, story, theme, messaging, colours, and logo design, then apply them consistently across all online and offline channels you use.
+Based on this data, you need to choose the correct brand language, story, theme, messaging, colours, and logo design, then apply them consistently across all online and offline channels you use.

 Sure, this depends on your business model and objectives.

-For example, businesses like Amazon that are focused on increasing conversions will personalise customer journeys to makes sales faster.
+For example, businesses like Amazon focused on increasing conversions will personalise customer journeys to make sales faster.